Vegan Strawberry Cupcakes

-Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor!
-They are soft and fluffy and come together in just 1 bowl.
+Easy vegan strawberry cupcakes packed with 3 cups of fresh strawberries for the best flavor (no strawberry essence needed)!
+These cupcakes are soft and fluffy and come together in one bowl using common ingredients.

-These pretty pink cupcakes are a perfect dessert for birthday parties, Valentine's Day, Mother's Day or any special occasion!
+These pretty pink cupcakes are the perfect dessert for birthday parties, Valentine’s Day, Mother’s Day or any special occasion!

 Notes about the ingredients

 Baking powder and soda.
-We're using double-raising agents to make sure these cupcakes are FLUFFY and to counteract the high amount of fruit.
-Make sure your baking powder and soda are fresh, otherwise it may lead to dense cupcakes.
+We’re using double raising agents to ensure these cupcakes are FLUFFY and to counteract the high amount of fruit.

 Apple cider vinegar or lemon juice (not pictured).
 When an acid is combined with dairy-free milk, it creates vegan buttermilk which gives the cupcakes a more tender crumb.